-Among other great features, version 4.4 of the Eve app includes a ray of sunshine for gardeners.
-In conjunction with Apple's Shortcuts app, Eve 4.4 lets you suspend the watering schedules stored on your Eve Aqua if the weather is going to take a turn for the worse.
+In conjunction with Apple's Shortcuts app, the Eve app lets you suspend the watering schedules stored on your Eve Aqua if the weather is going to take a turn for the worse.

 Eve Aqua is a slick piece of hardware with software that takes ease of use to the next level.
 This feature-packed solution is effortless to fit, and makes it a breeze to connect your irrigation system to your HomeKit home.

 The smart water controller screws on securely to your outdoor faucet, and thanks to the accessory's standard 26.5 mm / G ¾" thread you can fit regular hose pipes and other popular hose systems (such as from Gardena or Kärcher) with ease using the supplied hose connector.